 Though the Federal Motor Carrier Safety Administration (the government agency responsible for regulating interstate trucking in the U.S.) requires truckers to pass a health screening in order to obtain a commercial driver's license (CDL) from their home state, the effectiveness of the screening process is limited at best.
 The major flaw?
 The process depends on the “honor system.”
-Drivers are asked to disclose medical conditions that could potentially disqualify them from driving commercially.
-When telling the truth may compromise their ability to make a living, there is a financial incentive to be untruthful in the screening process.
+Drivers are asked to disclose any medical conditions they have that could potentially disqualify them from driving commercially.
+But with their livelihood on the line, it’s not uncommon for drivers to simply avoid disclosing that information.

 Commercial Driver Medical Health and Driving Performance

 Commercial drivers are tasked with operating large trucks and buses that are capable of causing serious damage in the event of an accident.
 These massive vehicles handle much differently than their smaller, lighter passenger vehicle counterparts.
 Drivers have to grapple with blind spots, limited maneuverability, and increased stopping time and distance.
-As a result, truckers need to be at the top of their game—in skill and in health.
-Sadly, some continue to be dishonest about their medical history, even when the conditions in question wouldn't be disqualifying, but would possibly require more frequent re-certification.
+As a result, truckers need to be at the top of their game — in both skill and health.
+Despite this, some drivers continue to be dishonest about their medical history, even when the conditions in question wouldn't be disqualifying, but would possibly require more frequent re-certifications.
 Consider these crashes, which involved truckers who hid dangerous medical conditions: